AlbyCosmy99/tic-drive-app-react-native/README.md

 # 🚗 TicDrive - Car Service Booking App

 TicDrive is a **React Native mobile application** (iOS & Android) developed for a startup that aimed to simplify how users book car services directly from their homes.
-The app connects users with local auto repair shops, allowing them to **browse services, book appointments, and manage reservations** from their phone.
+The app connects users with local auto repair shops, allowing them to **browse services, book appointments and manage reservations** from their phone.

 ---